How to repurpose content for Twitter without flattening your voice

 30-minute weekly slot, ideally on the day you do the least client-facing work:

-How a voice-aware tool helps without doing the dumb thing
+How a voice-aware tool helps you repurpose without flattening voice

 The dumb version of repurposing-with-AI is pasting your essay into ChatGPT and asking for 'a Twitter thread.'
 What you get back is the skeletonized extraction described at the top of this post.
 Don't do that.